cosmos/mainnet/GENESIS.md

 addresses.
 Congrats to the Game-of-Stakes participants!
 See [JSON](accounts/icf/gos.json).

-The final set of ICF atoms are held in an ICF multisig.
+The third set of ICF atoms are held in ICF multisigs.
 This is a total of 20,277,188.49 ATOMs split between two distinct multisig addresses controlled by the ICF.
 See [JSON](accounts/icf/multisig.json).